 You can’t keep a good man down.

-All American boxing promoters could learn a thing or two from the above in my humble opinion.
+All American boxing promoters could learn a thing or two from the above in my opinion.

-You know, the f***** thing I absolutely love about America and Americans in general, especially when you get the right one, sometimes, just sometimes, they make you believe the impossible can be made possible.
+You know, the thing I love about America and Americans in general, especially when you get the right one, sometimes, just sometimes, they make you believe the impossible can be made possible.

-The buzz and high is unbeatable compared to anything I’ve experienced in life at least.
+The buzz and high is unbeatable compared to anything or any job I’ve experienced in life at least.

 The reason and energy that brings us all together in the love of this great sport at the end of the day.